-The mobile phone is the electronic device most likely to be MusicStation has a number of key advantages over its 40 present with a user 24/7, giving a far wider opportunity for consumer interaction, be that listening, purchasing or the managing of music.
+The mobile phone is the electronic device most likely to more and better content attracting more users, in turn 45 be present with a user 24/7, giving a far wider opportunity for consumer interaction, be that listening, purchasing or the managing of music.
 It is therefore important that a music application is designed to be attractive and easy to use, even to subscribers who stumble across it accidentally whilst exploring handset functionality for the first time.